The Patriot Post® · Deconstructing the Australian Gun Confiscation Debate

 The preventable death of just ONE child is too high a price to pay for a law, and an ideology, that is long past its sell by date in the modern world.
 When the right to bear arms was enacted in the 18th century even a well trained soldier could not fire his musket more than twice in a minute.
 A modern assault rifle can fire 600 times in one minute, which is the equivalent of being fired at by a rank of 300 redcoats.
 That sort of fire-power has no place in civil society.

-I think the best solution would be to keep the Second Amendment but ONLY if the arms so mentioned were limited to those from when the amendment was written.
-Then anyone who wanted could have a musket or a flintlock pistol, nothing more.
+I think the best solution, until the Second Amendment is repealed, would be to amend it so that the arms mentioned are limited to those from when the amendment was written.
+Then anyone who wanted could have a musket or a flintlock, nothing more.“

 The checks and balances that stop the awful atrocities of the 20th century from ever happening again are the normal ingredients of civilization, primarily the rule of law and civil rights.